MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

-# Introduction to First Principles
+# Introduction to Cybersecurity First Principles

 ### Cybersecurity First Principles in this lesson

-This lesson is about Cybersecurity first principles.
+This lesson is about cybersecurity first principles.
 So all of them will be discussed.

 ### Lesson goals

-1. Understand and apply cybersecurity first principles to organize events
+1. Understand and apply cybersecurity first principles
-2. Explain cybersecurity first principles to peers
+2. Explain cybersecurity first principles

 ### Materials required
 - [Gencyber Cyber Realm Card Deck](https://gencybercards.com)